How to help someone who has drunk too much on a night out

 Track how many units you’re having using our free MyDrinkaware app.

-Set a spending limit.
-Allow yourself a set amount to spend on alcohol on an evening out, so you don’t drink too much in a short space of time.
+Set a drinks limit.
+Allow yourself a set limit of alcoholic drinks you will have on an evening out, so you don’t drink too much in a short space of time.

-Pace yourself.
 Make sure you drink at your own moderate pace.
-Set the example by opting out of rounds and drinking water or soft drinks as an alternative to alcohol in some rounds; or, better still, opt out of 'rounds' completely.
+Set the example by opting out of rounds and drinking water or soft drinks as an alternative to alcohol in some rounds; or, better still, opt out of rounds completely.

 Plan your journey home in advance.
 You’re more likely to drink less if you set yourself a time to go home, by making sure you’re on a certain bus or train, or have booked a taxi.